CricketBr/Crickets-Shorthand-Site/carry-on-main.md

 I'll build speed for each passage, so might also share that version.

 It's a plan.
-In pencil.
+In pencil, as all good plans are.

+Line numbers are on GitHub.

 All Comments Welcome.